stojg/recommend/README.md

 	  )
 	)

-This means that Blair probably should try Norah Jones, she might like it.
-The Strokes will probably not be to her liking.
+This means that _Blair_ might like `Norah Jones`.
+The Strokes on the other hand will fit her taste.

-The Recommender tries to find someone in the $artistRatings data that have rated artist similar to to Blair.
-In this case it turns out to be Abe, so it then tries to find artists that Abe have rated but not Blair and give them back as recommendations.
+The `Recommender` works by finding someone in the `$artistRatings` that have rated artist similar to to _Blair_.
+In this case it turns out to be _Abe_, so it then tries to find artists that _Abe_ have rated but not _Blair_ and return them as a list of recommendations.

 How the 'nearest' neighbour is found depends on which strategy that is chosen and how big and dense the dataset is.